formtify-tuan/reftf-NLWeb/docs/nlweb-hello-world.md

 5. Update your config files (located in the code/config folder) to make sure your preferred providers match your .env file.
 There are three files that may need changes.

-    - config_llm.yaml: Update the first line to the LLM provider you set in the .env file.
-By default it is Azure OpenAI.
-You can also adjust the models you call here by updating the models noted.
-By default, we are assuming 4.1 and 4.1-mini.
+    - config_llm.yaml: Set the preferred endpoint to Azure OpenAI and make sure your environment variables match.
-    - config_embedding.yaml: Update the first line to your preferred embedding provider.
-By default it is Azure OpenAI, using text-embedding-3-small.
+    - config_embedding.yaml: Set the preferred provider to Azure OpenAI.
-    - config_retrieval.yaml: Update this to qdrant_local for this exercise.
-By default, this is Azure AI Search.
+    - config_retrieval.yaml: Use `qdrant_local` for a local database or `qdrant_url` to connect to a remote Qdrant instance.

-6. Now we will load some data in our local vector database to test with.
-We've listed a few RSS feeds you can choose from below.
-Note, you can also load all of these on top of each other to have multiple 'sites' to search across as well.
-By default it will search all sites you load, but this is configured in config_nlweb.yaml if you want to scope your search to specific sites.
+6. Now we will load some data in our local vector database.
+You can load RSS feeds as before or point the new `llamaindex_demo.py` script at a folder of legal or corporate documents in DOCX format.
+The script will create chunks using LlamaIndex and store them in Qdrant.

     The format of the command is as follows (make sure you are still in the 'code' folder when you run this):